The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

 During the course you will be required to complete a number of problem sets as well as writing essays for individual supervisors (the tutorial system).
 This system is used to build critical and analytical skills, and is particularly beneficial to students from a different background of instruction.

 You will take courses in economic theory (macroeconomics, microeconomics and trade), quantitative methods (ie econometrics) and development economics.
-The latter consists of a series of modules covering different topics; students typically follow four or five out of the eight modules offered.
+The latter consists of a series of at least eight modules covering different topics; students typically follow four or five of the modules offered.

 A central component of the course is a 10,000-word dissertation, written on a subject which you choose in consultation with your supervisor and with the agreement of your Course Director.